KinexDev/GorillaLocomotion-Godot/README.md

 ![Untitledvideo-MadewithClipchamp-ezgif com-optimize](https://github.com/user-attachments/assets/c87973fc-c127-459a-928e-9acd90442ad0)

 # Physics Engine
-this locomotion does require jolt physics, default godot physics are way too unstable for this rig, you can use it without but it is very unstable.
+this locomotion does require jolt physics, default godot physics are way too unstable for this rig, you can use it without but it is unstable.

 # How does it compare?
 this locomotion feels way better than [miziziz's rig](https://github.com/Miziziziz/GodotGorillaTagMovement) which is what inspired me to make this.
 The locomotion very closely imitates the gorilla locomotion.
 There are some issues with the locomotion that i could notice but it's nothing that shouldn't be hard to fix.